Medicare Part D Prescription Drug Plans

 All Medicare prescription drug plans place a temporary limit on how much they will pay for prescription drugs.
 This limit is called the coverage gap or “donut hole.”

 The “donut hole” begins after you and your Part D drug plan have spent a specified amount on drugs during your initial coverage period.
-In 2020, that combined amount is $4,020.
-Once you’re in the “donut hole,” you don’t pay copayments or coinsurance for drugs.
+In 2020, that combined amount was $4,020.
+Once in the “donut hole,” you don’t pay copayments or coinsurance for drugs.
 Instead, you pay a specified percentage of the drug cost:

 - 25% for most covered brand-name drugs (the drug manufacturer and federal government pay the other 75%)